harvardinformatics/short-trainings/scRNA-intro/SinglecellRNAseq.md

 ```

 ![](SinglecellRNAseq_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-**NOTE:** the labelling on the above plot is slighty confusing because Bayesian methods are not used to estimate rho, the contamination fraction.
+The labelling on the above plot is slighty confusing because Bayesian methods are not used to estimate rho, the contamination fraction.
 The "prior" is actually the combined density of all the non-expressed gene x cell cluster estimates of the contaminant fraction, while the "posterior" is the joint likelihood function fitted to the data.

 #### Create new Seurat object with corrected counts
 We can update the counts to the corrected ones, then save the raw counts to a raw_counts attribute.